sarismet/codeway-sarismet/README.md

 ```

 ## Deployment
 I left a dockerfile for deployment process however you need to login the google cloud in that container.
+When I built it and run it the error message was "Unable to detect a Project Id in the current environment.".

 ## Tech Stack
 **Server:** [Nodejs](https://nodejs.org/en/), [express](https://www.npmjs.com/package/express), [@google-cloud/pubsub](https://www.npmjs.com/package/@google-cloud/pubsub), [@google-cloud/bigquery](https://www.npmjs.com/package/@google-cloud/bigquery)